 “If Britain is famed anywhere for “unrelenting politeness”, it is nowhere more so than in Britain itself, where the national reputation for good manners is treated as a badge of honour.”

-So the first reason why the British are so polite is because it’s considered a part of upholding a national treasure, like tea!
+So the first reason why the British are so polite is that it’s considered a part of upholding a national treasure, like tea!

 Saying sorry is normal